Order GADIFORMES (part 2): Family MACROURIDAE

 Cetonurichthys subinflatus Sazonov & Shcherbachev 1982 sub, less than; inflatus, inflated, referring to how seismosensory canals of head are less inflated than in related genera

-Cetonurus Günther 1887 cetio-, large, referring to “exceedingly large and thick” head of C. crassiceps; –urus, proposed as a subgenus of Macrourus
+Cetonurus Günther 1887 ceto-, presumably from ktos (Gr. κῆτος), whale (used as a metaphor for large), referring to “exceedingly large and thick” head of C. crassiceps; –urus, proposed as a subgenus of Macrourus

-Cetonurus crassiceps (Günther 1878) crassus, thick, fat or stout; ceps, head, referring to “very large head, especially the anterior portion”
+Cetonurus crassiceps (Günther 1878) crassus, thick, fat or stout; –ceps, headed, referring to “very large head, especially the anterior portion”

 Cetonurus globiceps (Vaillant 1884) globus, globe or sphere; cephalus, head, referring to globular shape of head

-Coelorinchus Giorna 1809 coelo-, hollow; rhynchus, snout, referring to cavernous nature of snout of C. caelorhinchus (all macrourids have expanded mucous chambers in the head associated with the sensory lateralis system; these chambers may give the visual impression of a hollow or empty head)
+Coelorinchus Giorna 1809 coelo-, hollow; rhynchus, snout, referring to cavernous nature of snout of C. caelorhinchus (all macrourids have expanded mucous chambers in the head associated with the sensory lateralis system; these chambers may give the visual impression of a cavity-filled head)

 Subgenus Coelorinchus